vdca/vdca-web/content/publication/sungverse2015.md

 publication_types = ["6"]

 # Publication name and optional abbreviated version.
 publication = "In: *Metrics, Music and Mind.
-Linguistic, Metrical and Cognitive Implications in Sung Verse*"
+Linguistic, Metrical and Cognitive Implications in Sung Verse*, Peter Lang"

 # Abstract and optional shortened version.
 abstract = ""